mrmurtz/bank-tech-test/README.md

 My solution for the bank tech test in week 10 of Makers Academy.

-Language: JavaScript
+- Language: JavaScript
-Testing framework: Jasmine
+- Testing framework: Jasmine

+###Solution

+- Account class - holds the balance
+- History class - holds a transaction history and print function
+- Transaction class - creates instances of credit/debit transactions

 ---